jamesjbot/OnTheMap/README.md

 ## Example usage
 Download the app, and run in Xcode simulator

-   Login with Facebook.
+* Login
+   Login with Facebook or if you have a Udacity account login with those credentials.
+* Seeing a person's location and their linked site.
-   Click on a pin to see someone's location.
+   Click on a pin to see someone's location
    Click on on the annotation that pops up to go to the displayed website address.
    Click list at the bottom to view all the pins as a list.
+* Refresh all listed pins and locations
-   Click the blue pin circle arrow to fresh your listings.
+   Click the refresh circle arrow to fresh your listings.
+* Setting your own location
-   Click the blue pin icon to set you location and URL.
+   Click the blue pin icon to set your location and URL.
-   When you update your location a popup will ask if you want to overwrite your location; select Overwrite
+   When you update (rather than initially post) your location a popup will ask if you want to overwrite your location;
+   select Overwrite
    Type in the name of a location.
    Press the Find on the Map button.
    Type in the name of your URL.